mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 maxctrl alter service MyService retain_last_statements 5
 ```

+### `connection_keepalive`

+Keep idle connections alive by sending pings to backend servers.
+This feature
+was introduced in MaxScale 2.5.0 where it was changed from a
+readwritesplit-specific feature to a generic service feature.
+The default value
+for this parameter is 300 seconds.
+To disable this feature, set the value to 0.

+The keepalive interval is specified as documented [here](#durations).
+If no
+explicit unit is provided, the value is interpreted as seconds in MaxScale
+2.5.
+In subsequent versions a value without a unit may be rejected.
+Note that
+since the granularity of the keepalive is seconds, a keepalive specified in
+milliseconds will be rejected, even if the duration is longer than a second.

+The parameter value is the interval in seconds between each keepalive ping.
+A
+keepalive ping will be sent to a backend server if the connection has been idle
+for longer than the configured keepalive interval.

+This parameter only takes effect in top-level services.
+A top-level service is
+the service where the listener that the client connected to points (i.e. the
+value of `service` in the listener).
+If a service defines other services in its
+`targets` parameter, the `connection_keepalive` for those is not used.

+If the value of `connection_keepalive` is changed at runtime, the change in the
+value takes effect immediately.

 ## Server

 Server sections are used to define the backend database servers that can be